thingsboard/thingsboard-client-sdk/README.md

 // Initalize the Mqtt client instance Arduino_MQTT_Client mqttClient(espClient);

-// The SDK setup with 64 bytes for JSON payload, 8 fields for JSON object and 2 maximum subscriptions of every possible type
+// The SDK setup with 64 bytes for JSON payload and 8 fields for JSON object
 // ThingsBoard tb(mqttClient, logger);

-// The SDK setup with 128 bytes for JSON payload, 32 fields for JSON object and 2 maximum subscriptions of every possible type
-ThingsBoardSized<32> tb(mqttClient, logger, 128);
+// The SDK setup with 128 bytes for JSON payload and 32 fields for JSON object ThingsBoardSized<32> tb(mqttClient, logger, 128);
 ```